sdylewski/Stealthchanger/docs/Probes.md

 Installing a wiper near the bed and have a CLEAN_NOZZLE macro after the initial home and before QGL and re-home is recommended, any leftover filament will throw off gantry levelling and actual bed height.

+This is the default way how StealthChanger homes and QGLs.

+Pro:
+ * You already have the OctoTAPs to detect which tool is active so it's basically free
+ * Accurate enough *if* your nozzle is clean

+Con:
+ * Does not allow for toolless homing, a tool needs to be present on the shuttle to home
+ * Is pretty slow, especially for QGL and large bed meshes
+ * Can dimple the PEI plate, especially a smooth one if you use N52 magnets in the shuttle and backplate

 ### Beacon/Carto
-The beacon/carto is mounted on the shuttle, so the shuttle will require an extra umbilical
 // TODO

+Pro:
+ * Toolless homing
+ * Much faster than TAP

+Con:
+ * Requires an extra umbilical to the shuttle

 * [Carto mounts for CNC shuttles](https://github.com/DraftShift/StealthChanger/tree/main/UserMods/N3MI-DG/Carto_Mounts)

 ### Eddy
-// TODO (requires modification to Klipper code iirc)
+// TODO

 ## 2. Inter tool offset calibration probes